Verdoso/Verdoso.github.io/content/post/xml-xslt-3-0-development-with-spring-boot-saxon-and-summer.md

 [https://gist.github.com/Verdoso/37c48217b659489af55aa353480061ef](https://gist.github.com/Verdoso/37c48217b659489af55aa353480061ef "https://gist.github.com/Verdoso/37c48217b659489af55aa353480061ef")

 Then we need to update the controller class so it uses the XSLT.
-What we are doing is basically telling Spring we’ll use a specific ModelView that need the name of the view and the root object for our XML.
+What we are doing is basically telling Spring we’ll use a specific ModelView () that needs the name of the view and the root object for our XML.

 [https://gist.github.com/Verdoso/2a6a985d050aaf76dffab4b5b847ab0e](https://gist.github.com/Verdoso/2a6a985d050aaf76dffab4b5b847ab0e "https://gist.github.com/Verdoso/2a6a985d050aaf76dffab4b5b847ab0e")